 Relationships can affect your mental health significantly.
 A good relationship provides valuable social support during difficult times, whereas a bad relationship can exacerbate symptoms, particularly in cases of anxiety and depression.

 With many of us experiencing the pressures of lockdown as a couple, and with November's 'Movember' drawing awareness to men's mental illness and suicide prevention across the world, we take a look at the impact of our relationships on our mental wellbeing and five actions you can take that are scientifically proven to both improve your relationship and reduce mental illness.

 The coronavirus pandemic has had a huge impact on our relationships and also our mental health.
-In my research, I found that romantic relationships can help to buffer partners from pressures and harms that may be occurring in wider society or family networks (Gabb and Fink, 2015), but they cannot keep the outside world at bay.
+In my research, I found that romantic relationships can help to buffer partners from pressures and harms that may be occurring in wider society or family networks, but they cannot keep the outside world at bay.

 Negative external contexts are likely to adversely impact on all people.
 Indeed, research has shown that during the pandemic there has been an escalation in conflict in romantic partnerships and a negative impact on couples’ intimate and sexual lives.